ytakefuji/pypi_executable_package/README.md

  $ bugcount pillbug.png
 5. finally upload the new package to pypi.
  $ twine upload dist/*
- pypi will show the new pypi URL address.
+ pypi will show the new version of pypi URL address.
 </pre>